Jhuighuy/StormRuler/README.md

 <!--=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-->
-# ♂StormRuler♂ — A very high order CFD solver
+# StormRuler🦜 — A very high order CFD solver
 <!--=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-->
 **StormRuler** is a very high order multidimensional CFD solver, written in Fortran 2018 and C11.